Proposed Action

 Multi-Mission Dry Dock Location No multi-mission dry dock constructed Dry Dock 3 Mooring A

-Multi-Mission Dry Dock Wharf No multi-mission dry dock constructed No multi-mission dry dock wharf constructed New nuclear-powered aircraft carrier repair wharf at multi-mission dry dock east wall
+Multi-Mission Dry Dock Wharf No multi-mission dry dock constructed New nuclear-powered aircraft carrier repair wharves, including Wharf 6 at multi-mission dry dock west wall and Wharf 7 at multi-mission dry dock east wall New nuclear-powered aircraft carrier repair wharf (Wharf 2) at multi-mission dry dock east wall

-Pier 2 No new Pier 2 constructed New Pier 2 No new Pier 2 constructed
+Pier 2 No new Pier 2 constructed Construct new Pier 2 No new Pier 2 constructed

 Pier 4 No change Demolish and replace with new pier Demolish and replace with new pier